smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref playerHurtCooldown >}}

-This is modified during calls to {{< lookup/cref SetPIT0Value >}}, and takes the `value` that is passed during each call.
-It is treated as a 16-bit value in all contexts where it appears.

 {{< boilerplate/global-cref playerInfoData >}}

 This points to [tile info data]({{< relref "tile-info-format" >}}) which has been read directly from disk.
 No processing is done to pre-parse this data.